escapecreative/design-upgrade-learndash/README.md

 **LearnDash 3.x Features**

-Tested with LearnDash 3.1.2
+Tested with LearnDash 3.1.3

+* **NEW:** Major design improvements for WisdmLabs' LearnDash Group Registration plugin
-* **NEW:** Improved styles for Focus Mode comments, which were added in LearnDash 3.1
+* **Focus Mode:** Improved styles for Focus Mode comments, which were added in LearnDash 3.1
 * **Global:** Larger clickable areas for all course content, navigation & Focus Mode areas
 * **Buttons:** All buttons have matching rounded corners & increased font size
 * **Font Sizes:** These will now be inherited from your theme, which should increase your font sizes across the board